Gaurav-2001/Face-recognition-and-trigger-tasks/readme.md

 ![g_model](./Screenshots/g_run2.jpg)

 ### Step 6
-Now we want When it recognize the person 2 face it will send mail to your mail id by writing this is face of your_name.
+Now we want When it recognize the person 2 face it will send mail to your mail id by writing message "This is face of ".
 Second it send whatsapp message to your friend, it can be anything.
 Here the model will recognize the person 2 when the confidence is greater than or equal to 85.

 ```